Bobby Lutz (basketball)

 Bobby Lutz (born April 4, 1958) is an American basketball coach.
-He is currently an Associate AD for the University of Mississippi Rebels men's basketball team.
+He last served as Associate AD for the University of Mississippi Rebels men's basketball team.
 From 2016 to 2017, he was an assistant coach of the Windy City Bulls of the NBA Development League.
 He previously was an associate head coach at North Carolina State University Wolfpack men's basketball team after being an assistant coach there.
 Lutz was also head coach of the Charlotte 49ers basketball team from 1998 to 2010.

 Early career

 Lutz graduated from Bandys High School in Catawba, North Carolina in 1976 and from the University of North Carolina at Charlotte in 1980 with a B.A. in Psychology and Economics.
 He taught social studies and coached basketball at several high schools in North Carolina.
-In 1984 he received a job as a graduate assistant coach for the men's basketball team at Clemson University.
-Prior to the 1986–87 season he was named head coach at Pfeiffer College in Misenheimer, North Carolina.
+In 1984, he became a graduate assistant coach for the men's basketball team at Clemson University.
+Before the 1986–87 season, he was named head coach at Pfeiffer College in Misenheimer, North Carolina.
 He led the Falcons to a 181–91 record in his nine years as their coach, including one berth in the NAIA championship game.